debjitbis08/website/src/content/post/tagless-final/2025-03-10-typed-tagless-final-interpreters-part-1.md

 console.log(eval_(tf1)(NumberExpSYM)); // Prints 6
 ```

-If you look closely we are building a large function from the smaller one which finally get evaluated when we pass `NumberExpSYM` to the resulting
+If you look closely we are building a large function from the smaller one which finally gets evaluated when we pass `NumberExpSYM` interpreter to the resulting
 expression function.

 ### Adding New Interpreter - Pretty Printer